bbauska/W3Cx-3of5/README.md

 <h3>Unicorn</h3>

-[Unicorn](https://validator.w3.org/unicorn/) is W3C\'s unified validator, which helps people improve the quality of their Web pages by performing a variety of checks.
+<a href="https://validator.w3.org/unicorn/">Unicorn</a> is W3C\'s unified validator, which helps people improve the quality of their Web pages by performing a variety of checks.
 Unicorn gathers the results of the popular HTML and CSS validators, as well as other useful services, such as Internationalization, RSS/Atom feeds and http headers.

 <h3 id="cha-3">Internationalization Checker</h3>

-The [W3C Internationalization Checker](https://validator.w3.org/i18n-checker/) provides information about various internationalization-related aspects of your page, including the HTTP headers that affect it.
+The <a href="https://validator.w3.org/i18n-checker/"> W3C Internationalization Checker</a> provides information about various internationalization-related aspects of your page, including the HTTP headers that affect it.
 It will also report a number of issues and offer advice about how to resolve them.

 <h3>Link Checker</h3>

-The [W3C Link Checker](https://validator.w3.org/checklink) looks for issues in links, anchors and referenced objects in a Web page, CSS style sheet, or recursively on a whole Web site.
-For best results, it is recommended to first ensure that the documents checked use valid [(X)HTML Markup](https://validator.w3.org/) and [CSS](https://jigsaw.w3.org/css-validator/).
+The <a href="https://validator.w3.org/checklink"> W3C Link Checker</a> looks for issues in links, anchors and referenced objects in a Web page, CSS style sheet, or recursively on a whole Web site.
+For best results, it is recommended to first ensure that the documents checked use valid <a href="https://validator.w3.org/">(X)HTML Markup</a> and <a href="https://jigsaw.w3.org/css-validator/">CSS</a>.

 <h3>W3C Cheatsheet</h3>

-The [W3C cheatsheet](https://www.w3.org/2009/cheatsheet/) provides quick access to useful information from a variety of specifications published by W3C.
+The <a href="https://www.w3.org/2009/cheatsheet/">W3C cheatsheet</a> provides quick access to useful information from a variety of specifications published by W3C.
 It aims at giving in a very compact and mobile-friendly format a compilation of useful knowledge extracted from W3C specifications, completed by summaries of guidelines developed at W3C, in particular Web accessibility guidelines, the Mobile Web Best Practices, and a number of internationalization tips.

 <!------------------------------------------------------------------------------------------------>
 <!--------------------------- 07. w3c cheat sheet snapshot image (07) ---------------------------->